jonasrichard/metalmq/README.md

 RUST_LOG=debug cargo run --bin metalmq RUST_LOG=metalmq=trace cargo run --bin metalmq cargo test --tests

+## or to run integration tests
+cargo test --package metalmq --test it
 ```

 There are some examples in the `examples` directory, they implement simple scenarios of the